You Kent Always Say What You Want: Production

 This episode, formerly known as "The Kent State Massacre", was renamed in light of the Virginia Tech massacre, which occurred only a month before the episode was set to air.
 The episode was intended to spoof increased fines by the Federal Communications Commission in the wake of the Janet Jackson wardrobe malfunction.
 However, a month before the episode aired, Don Imus was suspended and subsequently fired for remarks he made on the air about the Rutgers University women's basketball team, through events closely paralleling the events of this episode.

+Release

+The episode aired at 8:30 PM ET/PT immediately following the previous episode as part of a one-hour season finale.

 Reception

+Viewing figures

 The show was viewed by 9.80 million viewers.

+Critical response

 Robert Canning of IGN named the episode one of his three favorites of the season, stating that it "ended the season on a very high note".
 Canning also gave it a score of 9.3 out of 10 and called it "an episode full of highlights", adding, "This was a fantastic way to both end the year and celebrate the 400th episode milestone.
 The well-balanced finale reminded us how wonderfully the show can handle biting satire while remaining true to the family situation comedy at its core.
 If every future episode could be guaranteed to remain this smart and funny, we wouldn't have a problem with the show staying on the air for another 18 seasons."

+Adam Finley of TV Squad liked that this episode was the 400th episode because it had less fanfare than the previous episode.
+He did not like episode template at the time of having one plot diverting to another plot but liked the dentist sequence.

+Colin Jacobson of DVD Movie Guide said the episode repeated the plot of having a character stay with the Simpsons but liked seeing Krusty voice Itchy and Scratchy and thought the episode "largely finishes the season well."